charshal12/AutomationProject-GithubActions/Readme.md

 Parallel Execution: Leveraging TestNG’s parallelism to speed up test runs.

 Debugging & Reporting: Implementing screenshot capture and rich HTML reports to facilitate quick issue resolution.

+🤝 Contributing
+Contributions are welcome!

+Fork the repository

+Create your feature branch (git checkout -b feature/amazing-feature)

+Commit your changes (git commit -m 'Add some amazing feature')

+Push to the branch (git push origin feature/amazing-feature)

+Open a Pull Request

+See CONTRIBUTING.md for more details.

+📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.

 📞 Contact
 Project Maintainer: Charshal